Hotmoka/hotmoka/tutorial/Takamaka.md

 Java 8 lambdas and streams.
-Old fashioned Java programmers, who don't feel at home with such treats, can exploit the fact that lists are iterable and replace the single line `forEachOrdered()` call with a more traditional (but gas-hungrier):
+Old fashioned Java programmers, who don't feel at home with such treats, can exploit the fact that lists are iterable and replace the single-line `forEachOrdered()` call with a more traditional (but gas-hungrier):

 ```java